Unless otherwise signed, all streets have a five-hour limit and parking is not permitted between 1 a.m. and 6 a.m.

 For some residents in Burlington, parking all the family vehicles in the space provided at their home can be a challenge.

-On July 11, 2016, report TS-04-16 was presented to Burlington City Council, recommending the introduction of an on-street residential pay parking permit program for residents who have more vehicles than they can park on their own property (garage and driveway).
+On July 11, 2016, report TS-04-16 was presented to Burlington City Council, recommending the introduction of a residential pay parking permit program for residents who have more vehicles than they can park on their own property (garage and driveway).

 At the July 18 meeting of Burlington City Council, the following was approved: